As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 PrestoExperts, previously known as LivePerson, was launched in 1999 and has served over 1.5 million satisfied clients.
 As discussed in my comprehensive PrestoExperts review, it is a bit different than other online counseling services.
 Let me explain..

-Rather than provide weekly membership plans, PrestoExperts charges you per minute to talk to a licensed, qualified and experienced online counselor.
+Rather than provide weekly or monthly membership plans, PrestoExperts offers cheap pay-per-minute therapy plans with licensed, qualified and experienced online counselors.
 PrestoExperts maintains an active directory containing roughly 30,000 experts in over 600 categories.

 Within the “Online Counseling” category, you will find cheap counselors available to talk to in many different areas of expertise.
 This includes addictions, eating disorders, counseling for students, personality and emotion disorders, parenting, anxiety, depression and many more.